Killarney, Manitoba

-Killarney is an unincorporated community in southwestern Manitoba, Canada, at the corner of Manitoba Provincial Trunk Highways 3 & 18.
+Killarney is an unincorporated community in southwestern Manitoba, Canada, at the corner of Manitoba Provincial Trunk Highways 3 and 18.

 The community was formerly an incorporated town before amalgamating with the surrounding Rural Municipality of Turtle Mountain to form the Municipality of Killarney-Turtle Mountain.
 Killarney is known for the lake situated within the community.
 Killarney is located in a rural area, dependent primarily on agriculture and agribusiness.
-It is approximately 20 km from the Canada-US border, 100 km south of Brandon and 250 km southwest of the provincial capital, Winnipeg.
+It is approximately 20 km from the Canada-US border, 100 km south of Brandon, and 250 km southwest of the provincial capital, Winnipeg.